There is No Failure, Only Feedback

 UNLEARNED BEHAVIORS VS LEARNED BEHAVIORS

-I have been connecting others to their inner champion and the best version of themselves by helping quite a few people over the past 8 years.
-First as a Trainer, and now as a Tulsa based Business & Life Coach, I have practiced NLP, Hypnosis, and Counseling related services with
+I love connecting others to their inner champion and the best version of themselves.
+By helping quite a few people over the past 8 years, first as a Trainer, and now as a Tulsa based Business & Life Coach, I have practiced NLP, Hypnosis, and Counseling related services working with:

 - rape victims,